-If you were a Plan participant who terminated employment with the Company and are subsequently rehired, you will be eligible to actively participate in the Plan again immediately on the day your re-employment begins.
-If you had not yet met the eligibility requirements when you terminated employment, you must meet those requirements to participate in the Plan upon rehire.
-Eligible service prior to your termination will be counted.
+If you were a Plan participant who terminated employment with the Company and are subsequently rehired, you will be eligible to actively participate in the Plan again immediately on the day your reemployment begins.

 If you are unsure of whether your employer is a participating company, you may contact the Plan as described under "How to Contact the Plan" on page 1.